Niolon/XHARPy/docs/source/installation.rst

 Afterwards, you probably need to restart your computer.
 Now open a new PowerShell and type ``wsl``.
 If you now now have a linux console you can go to the Linux section.

-Sometimes it has happened that no default ubuntu installation is not present and wsl does not work.
+Sometimes it has happened that the default ubuntu installation is not present and wsl does not work.
 **Only in that case** you need to type:

 .. code-block:: console